Hints for Java Revel Quizzes and Programming Projects with CodeGrade

 Step 1: Declare and initialize variables.
 Your program needs to count the number of positives, number of negatives, and total.
 Think about what initial values are appropriate for these variables.
 Note that the average can be computed using total / (numberOfPositives + numberOfNegatives).

 Step 2: Prompt the user to read a number into variable number.
+Step 3: Write a while loop to do the following:

 Step 3.1: the loop continuation condition is (number =!
 0)